Borussia Dortmund v Monaco postponed after explosion near team bus

 A tweet from the German club’s official Twitter account an hour before kick-off at the Westfalenstadion had first alerted news of an incident.
 “At our bus departure, an incident has occurred.
 One person was injured.
 More information to follow,” it read.

 A later tweet read: “A bomb exploded at the team bus next to the hotel.
 The players are safe.
-There is no danger at the stadium” before the club confirmed the match has been rearranged for Wednesday, kicking off at 6.45pm local time.
+There is no danger at the stadium.”

-Reports in Germany named the injured person as Spain international Bartra, with the 26-year-old having been taken to a local hospital with superficial cuts to his arm.
-According to Bild, three explosive devices were deposited on the street in front of the bus although police have yet to give any more details.
+Inside the Westfalenstadion supporters of opponents Monaco reportedly reacted to the news with chants of “Dortmund, Dortmund”.